Surrey Six massacre: The Lal crew

 Between his release from the Willingdon Youth Detention Centre in October 2003 and his murder in October 2007, Narong had been charged 30 different times, mostly related to drug trafficking and weapons charges.
-Narong had able to have most of the charges stayed for one reason or another, but was due in court to face charges of assaulting a police officer after he attacked a policeman in May 2007.
+Narong had been able to have most of the charges stayed for one reason or another, but was due in court to face charges of assaulting a police officer after he attacked a policeman in May 2007.
 In 2007, Narong had a dispute with Le and the Bacon brothers who joined the Red Scorpions in late 2006, and broke away from the Red Scorpions to form a new gang.
 Both of the Indo-Canadian Lal brothers were career drug dealers who had been members of the Independent Soldiers.
 Michael Lal had been convicted of drug trafficking in 2006 and Corey Lal was facing charges of drug trafficking following his arrest earlier in 2007.
 The Lal brothers resented the way that the Hells Angels had violently taken control of the Independent Soldiers and broke away to join forces with Narong.
 Both of the Lal brothers had been friends with Mahmoud Alkhalil who had been killed in a shootout with the Hells Angels on 16 August 2003, and decided to leave the Independent Soldiers after the Hells Angels had taken control.
 The Italian-Canadian Bartolomeo had been arrested in December 2006 and was due in court soon to face four counts of drug possession with the intention to traffic along with two counts relating to weapons charges.
-Bartolomeo's cousin, Damian Bartolomeo, with whom he was close to, was an associate of the Hells Angel Juel Stanton, and had been convicted in 2002 for leading a violent home invasion of a marihuana grow-op.
+Bartolomeo's cousin, Damian Bartolomeo, with whom he was close, was an associate of the Hells Angel Juel Stanton, and had been convicted in 2002 for leading a violent home invasion of a marijuana grow-op.
 Unit 1505 was a condo owned by the real estate agent Ceasar Tiojanco who had rented it out to Raphael Baldini of the Red Scorpions who had in turn had sub-let the unit to the Lal crew.
 Baldini had sublet the unit out before Narong had left the Red Scorpions.
-The Lal crew had been in a dispute with Jamie Bacon of the Red Scorpions about how much "tax" they owned him for the right to sell drugs in Surrey.
+The Lal crew had been in a dispute with Jamie Bacon of the Red Scorpions about how much "tax" they owed him for the right to sell drugs in Surrey.